SQLite Commands

 160 Ace Of SpadesCode language: Shell Session (shell)

-In this tutorial, you have learned many useful commands in the sqlite3 tool to perform various tasks that deal with the SQLite database.
+In this tutorial, you have learned many useful commands in the sqlite3 tool to perform various SQLite database tasks.

 Was this tutorial helpful ?